ipaqmaster/vfio/README.md

 ## What is this

-I made this bash script to start my Win10 VM with automatically generated qemu arguments based on the guidelines I pass in.

-It saves me loads of time swapping between Linux and VM for gaming and I hope it can help someone else.
+A bash script that starts my Win10 VM directly with `qemu-system-x86_64` but automatically handles optional network bridging, hugepage allocation, USB passthrough arguments and PCI device rebinding + arguments (+ rebinding back to drivers when done) for minimizing my headaches.

+It makes starting the Win10 vm quick and easy then sends me back to the lightdm login screen once it shuts down.
+Hoping the script helpful to others as I continiously tinker with it.
+Plan to add dual GPU support (one for host, one for guest) once I dust my old  PC off.

-## But what does it do
+## What does it do

 It starts a VM using qemu-system-x86_64 directly but it also:

   Takes a regular expression of PCI and USB devices to pass to the VM when starting it.
+Generates qemu arguments for both.

-  Automatically unbinds specified PCI devices from any driver and attaches them to the vfio-pci driver. (without any need for driver blocking or early vfio binds in the boot options)
+  Automatically unbinds specified PCI devices from their current driver and attaches them to the vfio-pci driver. (without any need for driver blocking or early vfio binds in the boot options)
+  Then rebinds them to the driver they were originally used by after VM shutdown.

-  Optionally makes a network bridge on the host during VM runtime; Giving the VM its own IP, MAC and DHCP entry in your router. a 'real' [Layer 2] presence on your LAN.
+  Optionally makes a network bridge on the host during VM runtime; Giving the VM its own Layer 2 mac-address presence on the existing home LAN.
-  (Useful if the default NAT adapter doesn't cover your VM networking needs)
+  (Useful for setting a DHCP reservation, connecting to services running on the VM such as RDP, avoiding host-NAT nightmares)

   It can optionally pin the VM's qemu process to specific host CPU threads
     (Useful if core isolation is configured in the host's boot parameters or have a cpu-set defined for improved VM performance)

-  When qemu exits (VM shuts down) the script rebinds any PCI devices back to whatever driver had them in the first place and brings the display-manager back to a login screen with no reboot.
+  On VM exit it rebinds PCI devices back to their original drivers and starts your display-manager back up if it were running.

 ## What hosts and installs are supported?

-This is an ongoing discovery but as long as you have KVM support on the CPU, IOMMU on the motherboard (for best performance) and at least one GPU it seems to work well.
+This is an ongoing discovery but typically today's modern boards are going to be fine.
+As long as your motherboard has virtualization support and preferrably IOMMU on the motherboard for best performance it seems to work.

 This script has worked for me this year using Archlinux.
 I play Overwatch on it a lot and as for performance: If the game were presented to me without context I wouldn't be able to tell it's a VM.
 The fps and input latency has seriously been great.